meredjj/fourier_transform/README.md

 This was an academic project for an image processing course

 Collection of functions for image processing.
-Currently includes a fast fourier transform algorithm with more to be added.
-A test file and some test images are provided for use.
+Currently includes a fast fourier transform algorithm A test file and some test images are provided for use.